bevyengine/rfcs/rfcs/45-stageless.md

     - Clear, concise error messages and graph visualization tools will become even more important.

 ## Rationale and alternatives

-### How are system sets any different from labels?

-Formally speaking, a system set is a subgraph.
-It's a node in the graph of its parent set(s) (unless it's a root).

-We wanted to make it clear that labels are *names* for things and not *tags*.
-You can name systems and system sets.

-Today, if you add multiple labels to a system, the expectation is that each label is involved in at least one dependency, so you're actually positioning things, not categorizing them.
-We have made this explicit.
-You position things within sets (and because sets can be "nested", we've added depth).

-Although users don't normally add labels and leave them "unconstrained", such a thing does have a direct analogue in this design.
-You can simply include systems in additional sets that are decoupled from the ones you'd normally execute.
-In that case, you'd be using "set" as a simple abstract group instead of a scoped dependency graph.

 ### If users can configure system sets, can they control where systems from third-party plugins are added?